mhoehle/hoehleatsu.github.io/_posts/2016-12-12-hackinthedark.md

 ([hackout](https://sites.google.com/site/hackoutwiki/home),
 [hackout2](https://sites.google.com/site/hackout2/),
 [hackout3](http://hackout3.ropensci.org/)) have previously been organized.
-At a much smaller scale we wanted to ignite some of the energy and enthusiasm such an event spawns.
+At a much smaller scale we wanted to ignite the energy and enthusiasm such an event spawns.

 As a consequence, this blog post gathers our experiences from organising a small **4x3 hackathon** (4 people, 3 days) for the surveillance R-package in connection with the [ESCAIDE2016](http://ecdc.europa.eu/en/escaide/Pages/ESCAIDE.aspx) conference.
-Our hope is that these might be useful for others - possibly working in very different contexts.
+Our hope is that these experiences might be useful for others - even if working in very different contexts.

 ## Organizing and Running the Hackathon